 The implications for white collar employment and lifelong learning are huge.
 But tech leaders, such as Google, Facebook, were far more upbeat about the enduring ability of entrepreneurs to create new jobs which we haven't even thought of.

 The impact of populism was the number one concern.
 How it manifests itself in the coming years is likely to be one of the most important drivers of markets.
 But I was struck by the lack of consensus about the causes of the politics of anger, let alone the consequences.

 The stagnation in real incomes and multiple challenges to economic and national identity are complex to solve.
 It was striking that China’s President Xi gave the strongest defense of globalization which has pulled millions out of poverty.
 So what does this mean for investing?

 Firstly, I suspect investing in Western markets is becoming more like investing in emerging markets - where a keen understanding of country risk and the political economy is important.
 Emerging markets also teach us populism is often inflationary.

 Secondly, we need to invest through heightened uncertainty.
 The risk of tit-for-tat trade disputes was uppermost in many politicians' and executives' minds.
 There were understandably mixed views on Britain’s ability to forge trade links which are stronger than today.

-But it’s not just about trade policy: the benefits of globalisation of financial markets continue to be reappraised.
+But it’s not just about trade policy: the benefits of globalization of financial markets continue to be reappraised.
 I came away thinking that the Balkanisation (fragmentation) of banking markets will grow as countries put up financial walls.

-The banking crisis taught us Europe sorely needs more diverse funding markets for corporates and infrastructure, but my meetings made clear that the Capital Markets Union, a European Commission plan to mobilise and channel capital, is on hold until Brexit is resolved.
+The banking crisis taught us Europe sorely needs more diverse funding markets for corporates and infrastructure, but my meetings made clear that the Capital Markets Union, a European Commission plan to mobilize and channel capital, is on hold until Brexit is resolved.